Common University Forms & Processes

 - Step 2: Send the Completed PDF to the Liberal Studies Department Chair.
 Submit your form to Dr. Corinne Martinez at Corinne.Martinez@csulb.edu for approval.

-- Step 3: Once signed, forward the completed form to firstname.lastname@example.org.
+- Step 3: Once signed, submit the completed form via help ticket to the Office of the Registrar (Student Records).

 For more information and/or to request an educational leave, refer to the Enrollment Services Educational Leave Website.